 Hottest Cities In The US

 According to climate data from the National Oceanic Atmospheric Administration, Phoenix is the hottest city in the United States right now.
-The city has 169 days a year where the temperature reaches over 90°F. And, the highest temperature on record to date was a sweltering 122°F. That’s insanely hot.
+The city has 169 days a year where the temperature reaches over 90°F. And, the highest temperature on record to date was a sweltering 122°F. That’s insanely hot!
+Phoenix heat levels shot up to 122 degrees on June 26, 1990, to mark the all-time record high temperature set at Phoenix Sky Harbor Airport.

 Another city in Arizona took the No. 2 spot on the national list of the hottest cities in the US.
 Tucson’s temperature reaches over 90°F at least 147 days per year, which means that you can expect nearly four full months of sweltering heat each year.
 The normal mid-summer daily high?
 100.2°F.